 Types of Trial Periods

-Do keep in mind that your trial periods don't have to be free.
+Also keep in mind that trial periods don't have to be free.
 You can offer trial periods at a discounted rate or offer an incentive, such as giving leads a month of free access if they commit to buying a membership.

-First, you'll want to consider whether or not the trial period is long enough for a consumer to determine if they will benefit from your product or service.
+First, consider whether the trial period is long enough for a consumer to determine if they'll benefit from your product or service.
 On the limited-access side, you'll want to determine if the restricted resources are enough for them to decide if your product or service is a good fit for them.

 Next, consider the financial aspect.
 Can you afford to give away products or services or allow free access?
-Similarly, is the discounted fee worth the time you'll need to take to get a non-client set up?
+Similarly, is the discounted fee worth the time it'll take to take to get a non-client set up?

-Finally, how long do you estimate you will have to wait to see if trial customers buy and turn into clients?
-As you know, time is money in business!
+Finally, how long do you estimate you'll have to wait to see if trial customers buy and turn into clients?
+As you know, time is money when it comes to business.